bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 <hr/>
 <span class="fitonslide">
 <p>
-> RhodeCode system is split-licensed and comprised of two parts:
+RhodeCode system is split-licensed and comprised of two parts:<br/><br/>
-> (1) The Python code and integrated HTML are licensed under the GPLv3 license as is RhodeCode itself. ...
+(1) The Python code and integrated HTML are licensed under the GPLv3 license as is RhodeCode itself. &hellip;<br/><br/>
-> (2) All other parts of RhodeCode including, but not limited to, CSS code, images, and design are licensed according to the license purchased.
+(2) All other parts of RhodeCode including, but not limited to, CSS code, images, and design are licensed according to the license purchased.
 </p>
 </span>